jordip/prompt-generator-api/README.md

 ### Optional arguments

 - temperature
   - A higher temperature will produce more diverse results, but with a higher risk of less coherent text.
+Default: 0.9
 - top_k
   - The number of tokens to sample from at each step.
+Default: 80
 - max_length
   - The maximum number of tokens for the output of the model.
+Default: 80
 - repetition_penalty
   - The penalty value for each repetition of a token.
+Default: 1.2
 - num_return_sequences
   - The number of results to generate.
+Default: 5
 ## Features

 ### Blacklist